 One of the growing needs of larger employer units was a

 transactions in the market place of the growing consumer.

 power had made a National Currency.
 The Greenbacks of Abraham Lincoln’s Treasury Department was the closest

 creation until the birth of the Federal Reserve Banking System

-in 1913.
 In the interim there were some major bank Panics

 that wrecked havoc between the production and consuming

 components of the capitalist economy.
 Unfortunately the